panda-re/panda/panda/plugins/tainted_branch/README.md

 The "ignore_helpers" option can be used to omit taint reports that are generated from within LLVM helper functions.
 This can be useful if the output will be processed by analysis tools that cannot process helper functions.

 Output in CSV format can also be done in "summary" or default mode.
 The "summary" output lists the same information as seen in the PANDA log summary output.
-The default mode lists for each tainted branch the guest address of the block including the tainted branch, the instruction count, and a space-separated list of labels.
+The default mode lists for each tainted branch the guest address of the tainted branch instruction, the instruction count, and a space-separated list of labels.
 Note that the liveness option cannot be used with CSV output.
 It is also not possible to produce PANDA log and CSV output at the same time.

 Arguments
 ---------